MWPainter/Deep-Neuroevolution-With-SharedWeights---Ensembling-A-Better-Solution/README.md

 #### Network Transforms Todo
 - Alter the network transforms to actually be a function
-    - newLayerBefore, newLayer, newLayerAfter = R2R(layerBefore, layer, layerAfter)
+    - newLayer, newLayerAfter = R2R(layer, layerAfter)
     - apply iteratively down for a widen
     - have a suite of network transforms?
     - get rid of the use of specific modules